Benzoate 4-monooxygenase

-The 4 substrates of this enzyme are benzoate, NADPH, H^{+}, and O_{2}, whereas its 3 products are 4-hydroxybenzoate, NADP^{+}, and H_{2}O.
+The four substrates of this enzyme are benzoic acid, reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen, and a proton.
+Its products are 4-hydroxybenzoic acid, oxidised NADP^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+The enzyme is a cytochrome P450 protein containing heme.
+It requires a partner, cytochrome P450 reductase, using NADPH for functional expression.
 The systematic name of this enzyme class is benzoate,NADPH:oxygen oxidoreductase (4-hydroxylating).
 Other names in common use include benzoic acid 4-hydroxylase, benzoate 4-hydroxylase, benzoic 4-hydroxylase, benzoate-p-hydroxylase, and p-hydroxybenzoate hydroxylase.
-This enzyme participates in benzoate degradation via hydroxylation and benzoate degradation via coa ligation.
-It has 3 cofactors: iron, Tetrahydrobiopterin, and Tetrahydropteridine.
+It participates in benzoate degradation via hydroxylation.